 After creating your Activeboard, you can start adding widgets and feeding them with the required aggregation tasks.
-Everything you need to know about working with widgets is explained in the following articles, but you can start watching the following video to see the first steps you need to follow to build an Activeboard—from the creation of the source query for a widget, to the customization of the data retrieved.
+Everything you need to know about working with widgets is explained in the following articles: the available widgets you can create, the creation of the source query for the widget or the customization of the data retrieved.

 Create a widget

 - Click the Widgets button at the top of the Activeboard, then click and drag your selected graph style to the Activeboard workspace.

 Now select the data that will feed your widget.
 Click the Data button at the top of the Activeboard.
 You can choose from several methods of identifying the data source for your widget:

 Free text query My last search queries Select from a list of queries you have recently run in the domain and drag it to the widget on the Activeboard.
 Learn more about recent queries here.
 My favorite search queries Select from a list of the queries that you have marked as favorites and drag it to the widget on the Activeboard.
 Learn more about favorite queries here.

 If the data in the query meets the data requirements of the graphic you selected, the new graphic will appear right away.
 However, you may need to specify which fields of data in the query you want to use to draw the widget.
 To do so, select the widget title bar to display the settings pane which will appear to the right.
 Review and edit the settings in the Data tab as needed.

 ID This is a unique name for the widget used for internal calls, such as referring to data in the widget from another widget's script.
 It is auto-generated and cannot be modified.
 Name The name of the widget.
 This is the friendly name that appears in the widget title bar in the Activeboard.
 Description Enter a meaningful description of the widget.
 Data Source This is the query that feeds data to the widget.
 Click the Edit button to open the Query Editor, where you can edit and update the widget's query script.
 Learn how to build your widget's source queries in the section below.
 Custom Date Range